 Exodus Got A Political Revamp In Service Of The Pro-Life Movement

-This fairly recent change to the famous Exodus 21:22-25 is interesting in how a few simple words can alter the meaning of a verse entirely.
-In the 1975 version of the New American Standard Bible, the verse read: "And if men struggle with each other and strike a woman with child so that she has a miscarriage, yet there is not further injury, he shall surely be fined as the woman’s husband may demand of him; and he shall pay as the judges decide."
+This fairly recent change to Exodus 21:22-25 is interesting in how a few simple words can entirely alter the meaning of a verse.
+In the 1977 version of the New American Standard Bible, the verse read: "And if men struggle with each other and strike a woman with child so that she has a miscarriage, yet there is not further injury, he shall surely be fined as the woman’s husband may demand of him; and he shall pay as the judges decide."

 In 1995, the verse was changed to read: "If men struggle with each other and strike a woman with child so that she gives birth prematurely, yet there is no injury..."

-One explanation for this may be that between 1975 and 1995 American politics had changed so much that the GOP and Christian Right had essentially coalesced around the issue of how much say a woman has over her own body.
-If they were going around with Bibles that specifically read it wasn't a big deal for a fetus to be killed (in a miscarriage), then that wouldn't work for their platform.
+One explanation for this may be that, between 1977 and 1995, American politics had changed so that the GOP and Christian Right had essentially coalesced around the issue of how much dominion a woman has over her own body.
+If they were going around with Bibles that specifically stated it wasn't a huge deal for a fetus to be killed (resulting in a miscarriage), that wouldn't exactly work for their platform.

-The words were changed in the 1995 version in order to make it so the fetus doesn't die in the verse, thus supporting the Christian Right's pro-life message that killing a fetus is the same as killing a human, and the Bible says so.
+The texts were changed in the 1995 version in order to make it so the fetus doesn't die in the verse, thus supporting the Christian Right's pro-life message that killing a fetus was the same as killing a human—and now the Bible said so.